-A book drop return is available to students during times that the Textbook Rental office is closed.
+Drop Box: A book drop return is available to students during times that the Textbook Rental office is closed.
 The book drop box will automatically lock when filled.
 Drop books are checked in by barcode only (rather than Student ID).
 Thus, drop books will be checked in from the appropriate renter's account regardless of who returns the book via the drop box.
 All drop books will be checked in the day following the drop.
 Students will be notified of any book deemed damaged at the time of return/drop and charges will be posted to the student's account.
 It is the responsibility of the student to claim books within 3 weeks of notification.
 After that time, Textbook Rental will dispose of unclaimed books.

-LEONET-VIEW BOOK HISTORY includes list of books checked out, books checked in, and Return Deadlines.
+LEONET-View Book History: includes list of books checked out, books checked in, and Return Deadlines.
 Students are encouraged to check their View My Books prior to returning books and immediately following to make sure all books were returned.
-For more information, please visit www.selu.edu/AuxServices.
+Please visit our website for more information.